-Importantly, though, the disdain for self-collection most commonly expressed by courts and commentators stems from counsel's complete delegation and failure to properly supervise the client's search and retrieval of discoverable ESI.39 In this regard, "[t]he relevant rules and case law establish that an attorney has a duty and obligation to have knowledge of, supervise, or counsel the client's discovery search, collection, and production."40 There are circumstances under which custodian selfcollection-diligently supervised by counsel or a service provider acting at counsel's direction-may satisfy counsel's certification obligations under Rule 26(g)(1).
+^{39. &}quot;Self-collections by custodians may give rise to questions regarding the accuracy and completeness of collections if directions and oversight by regard, "[t]he relevant rules and case law establish that an attorney has a duty and obligation to have knowledge of, supervise, or counsel the client's discovery search, collection, and production."
+There are circumstances under which custodian self-collection-diligently supervised by counsel or a service provider acting at counsel's direction-may satisfy counsel's certification obligations under Rule 26(g)(1).
 Because collecting data must be done carefully, and all aspects must be completely and accurately documented, counsel should consider investing in training on how to supervise and/or implement defensible collection procedures.

 While self-identification and collection of potentially responsive documents by custodians is not usually recommended, as noted above, there are scenarios in which it may be proportional and defensible, so long as a reasonable process is followed and documented.
-This process includes providing a timely and detailed litigation hold notice and providing instruction to custodians on how to identify potentially relevant documents and perform the self-collection, including how and where to store or transfer the collected information.
-The process should be documented, and counsel should make themselves available to answer questions that custodians may have throughout the process.4142
+This process includes providing a timely and detailed legal-hold notice and providing instruction to custodians on how to identify potentially relevant documents and perform the self-collection, including how and where to store or transfer the collected information.
+The process should be documented, and counsel should make themselves available legal counsel or forensics experts are poor or non-existent."
+The Sedona Principles, Third Edition, supra note 4, at 168.